coderaaron/mtv-vvv-site/README.md

 # MTVVV
 **A Multitenant VVV setup**

 MTVVV is a site configuration for use with [VVV](https://varyingvagrantvagrants.org/).
 It's based off the talk I gave at WordCamp St. Louis which in turn was based on a talk a WPCampus by [Cliff Seal](https://www.youtube.com/watch?v=88cMYrr4-5o).
+(Now with Auto-install!!!)

 ## Why?
 If you're developing a plugin that you want to test on multiple types of sites, MTVVV is ideal for that.